Building Life Skills

 For KAA pupils, many of whom have not set foot outside the city, the DofE scheme does this and so much more.
 Taking part in the scheme develops students’ ‘soft skills’, such as resilience, teamwork and communication, and is highly regarded by colleges, universities and employers.
 The experience also offers a fantastic adventure to be enjoyed with peers and strengthens friendships, forges new bonds and unearths skills that students didn’t even know they had!

-The KAA Intrepidus Trust funds the costs of the DofE Bronze, Silver and Gold Awards including expeditions, enabling up to 90 KAA students to gain valuable transferable skills each year.
+The KAA Intrepidus Trust funds the costs of the DofE Bronze, Silver and Gold Awards including expeditions, enabling up to 90 KAA students to gain valuable transferable skills each year and improve their Personal Statement in university applications.

 One of our teachers, Miss Armitage, talks about the value of the DofE programme funded by the KAA Intrepidus Trust.